Hamilton

 Advertising

 The best Broadway shows attract millions of people to enjoy the pinnacle of live entertainment in New York City.
-Every season brings a fresh crop of Broadway musicals, plays and revivals, some of which go on to glory at the Tony Awards.
-Some are for only limited runs, but others stick around for years.
-Along with star-driven dramas and family-oriented blockbusters, you can still find the kind of artistically ambitious offerings that are more common to the smaller venues of Off Broadway.
+Every season brings a new crop of Broadway musicals, plays and revivals, some of which go on to glory at the Tony Awards.
+Some are only limited runs; others stick around for years and you can find cheap tickets for.
+And the choices are varied: Alongside star-driven dramas and family-oriented blockbusters, you may find the kind of artistically ambitious offerings that are more common to the smaller venues of Off Broadway.
 Here are our theater critics' top choices among the shows that are currently playing on the Great White Way.

 RECOMMENDED: Complete A–Z Listings of All Broadway Shows in NYC